-A single sky template is used for this search with the coordinates of the galactic center (Sgr A).
+A single sky template is used for this search with the coordinates of the galactic center (Sgr A\).
 The frequency band is 78-496 Hz.
-The range of spin-downs is specified via $0 \le -\dot{f} \le \frac{f}{200 \text{ ys}}$, where f is the gravitational wave frequency of a neutron star.
+The range of spindowns is specified via $0 \le -\dot{f} \le \frac{f}{200 \text{ ys}}$ , where f is the gravitational wave frequency of a neutron star.
 The data searched is from S5, using only data from the H1 and L1 detectors.
 It is a semi-coherent search using 630 data segments of length 11.5 hours.
 No second order spin-down parameter is considered in the search.

 The production run finished over two years ago.
-A sophisticated post-processing pipeline has been applied to the results of the analysis, resulting in no statistically significant detection.
-59 candidates can not be ruled out as gravitational wave signals having a second order spin-down value.
-Upper limits have been derived for the targeted population and for a population that has second order spin-down, taking into account these 59 candidates.
-The review of the search is completed, the reviewers are going to submit their report within the next days.
+A chain of different post-processing steps has been applied to the results of the analysis, resulting in no statistically significant detection.
+59 candidates can not be ruled out as gravitational wave signals having a second order spindown value.
+Upper limits have been derived for the target population and for a population that has second order spindown, taking into account these 59 candidates.
+The review of the search is completed.